 Introducing Themis - compliance software for the modern world.

 Themis allows your firm, large or small, to create the controls you need by guiding you through a process that selects the right compliance modules that apply to your product or service, regardless of which regulator oversees that rule.
-The Themis-derived compliance modules correlate to existing banking regulations overseen by the Fed, OCC, SEC, CFTC, FINRA, FinCen, NYDFS and others.
+The Themis-derived compliance modules correlate to existing banking regulations overseen by the Fed, OCC, SEC, CFTC, FINRA, FinCen and state regulators.